Trump tells his leaky staffers they are 'traitors and cowards'

 Related: Trump's latest shot at the press corps: 'Take away credentials?'

-Axios reporter Jonathan Swan, one of the beneficiaries of the constant leaking, wrote a piece all about why leakers do it on Sunday.
-He quoted a White House official saying "to be honest, it probably falls into a couple of categories.
+On Sunday Axios reporter Jonathan Swan, one of the beneficiaries of the constant leaking, wrote a piece all about why White House officials do it.
+He quoted a source saying "to be honest, it probably falls into a couple of categories.
 The first is personal vendettas.
 And two is to make sure there's an accurate record of what's really going on in the White House."

 Because so many White House aides and insiders are willing to be anonymous sources, the public has learned an awful lot about the inner workings of the White House.

-The leaking is a source of tension between the press and the president.
+Barely a day goes by without a surprising or scandalous leak from the administration, be it about a powerful agency or the West Wing directly.
+So it's a constant source of tension between the press and the president.

-Trump claimed on Monday that the embarrassing stories based on leaks are a "massive over exaggeration put out by the Fake News Media in order to make us look as bad as possible."
+Trump claimed in his Monday afternoon tweet that the embarrassing stories based on leaks are a "massive over exaggeration put out by the Fake News Media in order to make us look as bad as possible."

 "With that being said, leakers are traitors and cowards, and we will find out who they are!" he wrote.